Introduction to Python

 0 1 2 3 4 5 6 7 8 9

-We may be interested in calling an object of a function as a class, this can be achieved by adding the __call__
+We might want to call an object of a function as if it were a class.
+This can be achieved by adding the __call__

 class potencia:def __init__(self, base):self.base = basedef __call__(self, potencia):return self.base ** potenciapotencia_cuadrado = potencia(2)print(potencia_cuadrado(3)) # 8